-- It regulates advertising of credit terms. - It prohibits credit card issuers from sending unrequested cards. - It limits a cardholder's liability to \$50 for unauthorized uses of their card. - It requires a written itemization of the amount borrowed and all charges not included as part of the finance charge.
+- Regulates advertising of credit terms. - Prohibits credit card issuers from sending unrequested cards. - Limits a cardholder's liability to \$50 for unauthorized uses of their card. - Requires a written itemization of the amount borrowed and all charges not included as part of the finance charge.